Wimpy (restaurant): New Zealand

-Wimpy had branches in New Zealand, including Auckland, Hamilton, Tauranga, Paraparaumu, Wanganui, Palmerston North, New Plymouth and Taupo and Napier.
+Wimpy had branches in New Zealand, including Rotorua, Auckland, Hamilton, Tauranga, Paraparaumu, Wanganui, Palmerston North, New Plymouth, Taupo, Napier and Wellington.
 These were all rebranded in 2002.
 One store remained in Rotorua trading as Wimpy, although it was not part of the franchise chain.
 The last Wimpy in New Zealand was put up for sale in May 2008.

 Asia

+Bangladesh

+Wimpy had an outlet in Gulshan area of Dhaka in Bangladesh during the 1990s.
+It later closed down somewhere in mid 2000s.

 India

 Wimpy was one of the first fast food restaurant chains to open in India's free market economy.
 With a run of initial success, Wimpy was often touted as the first icon of 'Westernization' in India.
 A few of the restaurants which were still in business were located in Punjab until 2002.

+Indonesia

+It is unclear when Wimpy opened its first Indonesian location.
+But it was most likely to have expanded to Indonesia in the late 1980s under the Singaporean subsidiary.
+Their lone store in the Blok M district of Jakarta closed down in the late 1990s.

 Israel

 Wimpy entered the Israeli market in the 1960s, and for a time dominated the hamburger restaurant market.
 The Israeli subsidiary also operated branches in Greece, Turkey, Cyprus, and Iran, as well as Sharm el Sheikh within the then-Israeli occupied Sinai.
 Before its final failure and pullout in the 1980s, Wimpy was joined in an emerging market for hamburger restaurants by Burgeranch (since 1972) and MacDavid (since 1978).
 Wimpy restaurants were infamous in Israel for poor product flavor, sanitation and hygiene; however, the chain did pioneer hamburger restaurants in Israel.